radekm/imgui-c3/README.md

 Dear ImGui for C3 language.
-This binding is based on `cimgui` and `cimplot` and as a backend uses `sokol`.
+This binding is based on `cimgui`, `cimplot` and `ImGuiFileDialog` and as a backend uses `sokol`.

 ## Usage

 **Copy directories** `libs`, `sokol.c3l` and `imgui.c3l` to you project.
-`libs` contains C and C++ code of sokol and Dear ImGui, ImPlot, cimgui and cimplot.
+`libs` contains C and C++ code of sokol, Dear ImGui, ImPlot, cimgui, cimplot and ImGuiFileDialog.
 `sokol.c3l` and `imgui.c3l` contain C3 signatures.

 `sokol.c3l` and `imgui.c3l` depend on static libraries, so you must build those